TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Interaction picture

 The advantage of simulating in this frame will happen when the norm of $||H_I(t)|| = ||H_{S,1}||\ll ||H_{S,1}||+||H_{S,0}||$.
 We can apply this formalism to the Hamiltonian in the dual wave basis, equation \eqref{diagonal dual plane wave Hamiltonian}, where $H_{S,0} = U+V$ and $H_{S,1} = T$.

 To simulate our time-independent Hamiltonian we use the Theorem \ref{Theorem 3 low_2019} and Corollary 4 in \cite{low2019hamiltonian}.
 As

 we can divide the evolution in $r$ segments, $\tau = t/r$,

 and simulate it in a similar way as suggested by Corollary 4 in \cite{low2019hamiltonian}.
-We have already explained how to perform $\mathcal{T}[e^{-i\int_0^\tau H_I(s)ds}]$.
+We have already explained ow to perform $\mathcal{T}[e^{-i\int_0^\tau H_I(s)ds}]$.
 However, we have yet to specify how implement HAM-T, which can be done as

 We also have to explain how to implement $e^{-i(U+V)t}$.
 Notice that $U$ and $V$ commute because they are diagonal in the dual wave basis and can therefore be fast-forwarded.
 However, to avoid the $O(N^2)$ cost in the $V$ term we will \begin{enumerate} \item Define the Fourier transform of $V$ coefficients, $\tilde{V}(\vec{k}) = \sum_{\vec{x}}V(\vec{x}) e^{2\pi i \vec{x}\cdot \vec{k}/ N^{1/d}}$, and of the operators, $\tilde{\chi}_{\vec{k}} = \frac{1}{\sqrt{N}}\sum_{\vec{x}} e^{-2\pi i \vec{x}\cdot \vec{k} /N}\sum_{\sigma}n_{\vec{x},\sigma}$; and assuming $V$ is real and symmetric, equation 39 from \cite{low2019hamiltonian} writes